geoff604/tubepressnet-simplified/ReadMe.txt

 == Installation ==

+* Update the items in tubepress.php that have the word FIXME, following the comments in that file.
+** In particular, you'll need the Google API PHP Client to be installed on your web server and an OAuth 2.0 client ID set up in the Google Developers Console.
+** In Google Developers Console, set the Authorized JavaScript origin to your domain that you are hosting wordpress on.
-1. Upload `tubepress.net` folder to the `/wp-content/plugins/` directory
+* Upload `tubepress.net` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
-3. That's all folk, start importing videos from Youtube
+* That's all folk, start importing videos from Youtube

 == Change Log ==

+= 4.2.0 =
+* Change to client-side auth to avoid storing secret on server
+* Rewrote this Wordpress plugin so that it uses OAUTH2 request from the browser, so no client secret will need to be stored on the web server.

 = 4.0.0 =
 * Simplified fork of code